 The Reduction by Dutasteride of Prostate Cancer Events Trial (REDUCE) studied whether the drug dutasteride (Avodart) reduced the risk of prostate cancer.
-This study again showed there were fewer prostate cancers in men who took dutasteride compared with the men who did not, but the number of aggressive prostate cancers was not significantly reduced.
+This study again showed there were fewer prostate cancers in men who took dutasteride compared with the men who did not.
+Overall, the number of aggressive prostate cancers were not significantly reduced.

-There has been tremendous interest recently in these the effect these cholesterol-reducing medications may have on the development of prostate cancer.
-There have been at least 18 trials to date, several of which have found a reduced risk of cancer recurrence after both surgery and radiation therapy, suggesting that statins may slow the progression of prostate cancer.
+There has been tremendous interest in the effects cholesterol-reducing medications have on the development of prostate cancer.
+There have been at least 18 trials to date, several of which have found a reduced risk of cancer recurrence after both surgery and radiation therapy.
+This suggests that statins may slow the progression of prostate cancer.

 Research is ongoing to determine if statins may actually reduce the incidence of prostate cancer.

-Metformin is a prescription medication used primarily for the management of diabetes that has also been found to have a potential protective effect on the progression of prostate cancer.
-A recent study of nearly 4,000 diabetic men found that those taking metformin when diagnosed with prostate cancer were less likely to die from thecancer or other causes compared to men using other diabetes drugs.
+Metformin is a prescription medication used primarily to manage diabetes.
+It is also known to have a protective effect on the progression of prostate cancer.
+A recent study of nearly 4,000 diabetic men found that those taking metformin, when diagnosed with prostate cancer, were less likely to die from cancer or other causes compared to men using other diabetes drugs.

 Prior research focused on whether metformin might reduce the risk of developing prostate cancer has been negative.
 More studies are currently underway.

 There has been extensive research looking at the relative effect of aspirin on the incidence of prostate cancer.
 While many of the studies demonstrated a protective effect, others did not.
 The jury is still out on aspirin.

 Regardless of one’s diet or lifestyle, knowledge is one of the best ways to reduce prostate cancer risk.
-By staying informed on the latest scientific research regarding prostate cancer prevention, men can make small changes in their lives that can lead to big improvements.
+By staying informed on the latest research regarding prostate cancer prevention, men can make small changes that can lead to big improvements.
 Start today by signing up for The EDGE Blueprint Consult, a genetic-based report and private consultation that will give you the insight you need to achieve your maximum potential!